Training and Workshops

 About Sharon Browning

-Sharon currently provides JUST Listening consultation and training to a wide range of organizations.
+Sharon currently provides JUST Listening consultation and training to a wide range of organizations and coordinates the work of the five JUST Listening volunteer projects.
 She is an attorney, former Executive Director of Philadelphia VIP, the hub of pro bono legal services in Philadelphia, and also taught for fifteen years in the Sociology Department at Chestnut Hill College, Philadelphia.
 She is a trained mediator, as well as a retreat facilitator, spiritual guide and teacher, focusing on the needs of marginalized individuals and groups.